yamchips/issue-tracker/Learning-notes.md

 Go to IssueDeleteButton, in the AlertDialog's delete button, add an onclick event to delete the issue by id.

+### Handle deletion error

+In the delete function, add a try-catch block to deal with error.
+Create a state in this page and when the state is true, open a new AlertDialog which shows some message.
+Remember to **reset** the state to false when clicking the button.

 ## Further work

 1. Update the status of an issue in edit issue page